Streak continues: Tua, Dolphins hold off Giants, win 20-9

+“I’m glad we won, but I think there’s a lot of things that we left out there on the field, a lot of plays that we wish we’d have back," Tagovailoa said.

-Isaiah Ford and Mack Hollins had the scoring grabs for Miami (6-7), which has shaken off a 1-7 start.
+Mack Hollins had the other scoring grab for Miami.
 Jaylen Waddle had nine catches for 90 yards for the Dolphins, and rookie Jaelan Phillips had two more sacks — giving him five in his past two games.

 Tagovailoa completed 30 of 41 passes for 244 yards and the two scores.